oracle/db-sharding/container-based-sharding-deployment/samples/container-files/podman-container-files/podman-sharded-database-with-user-defined-sharding.md

 ==============================================
 ```

-### Add the new shard Database to the existing Sharded Database
+### Add the new shard Database to the existing Oracle Globally Distributed Database

 Use the below command to add the new shard3:
 ```bash